Intelligent Access Program (IAP)

 An in-vehicle unit is installed in an IAP enrolled vehicle by a certified IAP Service Provider.
 The in-vehicle unit automatically records the date, time, and position of the heavy vehicle and self declarations made via a self declaration input device attached to the in-vehicle unit.
-Only records of the vehicle's non-compliance with the intelligent access conditions for the vehicle combination and its associated self declarations are sent to Transport for NSW.
-Information about any non compliant travel within NSW may form the basis of an investigation by Transport for NSW.
+Only records of the vehicle's non-compliance with the intelligent access conditions for the vehicle combination and its associated self declarations are sent to the NHVR.
+Information about any non-compliant travel within NSW may form the basis of an investigation by Transport for NSW.

 An On Board Mass (OBM) system approved by Transport Certification Australia (TCA) can be linked to the IAP in-vehicle unit to monitor all the axle groups in the vehicle combination and provide the mass readings of these axle groups to the IAP system.

 The IAP is a road access condition in NSW for:

 - Higher Mass Limits (HML) vehicles including Performance Based Standards (PBS)

 - B-triples or AB-triples